MrRijul/FRM_EnergyInvestment/README.md

-This project implements my solution to the Spring 2025 GRA 65131 Financial Risk Management assignment.
+This repository contains my solution to the Spring 2025 GRA 65131 Financial Risk Management assignment.

-In order to recreate the assignment, download the provided data file DataPost.xlsx and change the file path in FinRisk M1.ipynb (jupyter notebook) to run the code for yourself.

-Assignment:

-Model monthly prices/utilization for EU energy sources and evaluate five bond-financing strategies under risk constraints.

-My approach (code-driven):

-I bootstrap historical monthly returns (2011–2025) and couple series with a t-copula to capture joint tail risk; run 10,000 Monte-Carlo paths over 60 months; apply light winsorization and logical bounds (e.g., utilization in [0, 100]%) ; roll operating cash flows; compound retained cash at 2% risk-free; solve for bond face values via numerical optimization; and price the “no-negative-cash-flow” protection as the expected shortfall of negative months.
-Results and plots are summarized in the report—see the Recommendation panel on page 1 and the default-probability bar chart on page 7.

-Key results (from the report, reproduced by the code):
+The project examines how different European energy investments perform under uncertain prices, production levels and financing conditions.
+The goal was to compare five investment strategies and determine which offered the strongest balance between return and default risk.

+Running the project

+Download DataPost.xlsx, update the file path inside FinRisk M1.ipynb, and run the notebook from the beginning.

+What I did

+I used monthly European energy data from 2011 to 2025 to model how electricity prices, fuel costs, carbon prices and generation levels move together.

+The model then:

+Simulates 10,000 possible market outcomes over five years.
+Converts simulated prices and utilization levels into monthly project cash flows.
+Compares five investment strategies across wind, coal and natural gas.
+Estimates default probabilities and potential losses.
+Calculates the bond face value required to deliver a 12% expected annual return.
+Estimates the cost of protection against negative monthly cash flows.

+Extreme simulated values are limited where necessary, while utilization rates are kept between 0% and 100%.
+The complete results and visualizations are presented in the accompanying report.

+Main findings
-Recommended allocation: 65% Wind / 35% Coal (balances low default risk with return; see p.
-1).
+Recommended allocation: 65% wind and 35% coal, offering a stronger balance between expected return and default risk.

-Default frequencies (illustrative): Wind lowest (~3.9%); Natural Gas highest (~27%); Equal-weight across all three materially worse than Wind/Coal blends (see p.
-7–8).

-Optimized bond face values (targeting 12% expected return): Wind ≈ €353.9m, Coal ≈ €358.4m, Equal-weight ≈ €367.9m, Natural Gas ≈ €432.5m (tables p.
-1 & p.
-9–10).

-Derivative that floors monthly cash flows: negligible for Wind, ≈€1.5m for Coal, ≈€33.6m for Natural Gas (table p.
-10).

-Visuals referenced: forecast fans for prices/utilization (p.
-4), projected monthly cash-flow bands (p.
-6), retained-cash distributions (p.
-7 & p.
-11).
+Default risk: Wind had the lowest estimated default frequency at approximately 3.9%, while natural gas had the highest at approximately 27%.
+Required bond face value: Approximately €353.9 million for wind, €358.4 million for coal, €367.9 million for the equal-weight strategy and €432.5 million for natural gas.
+Cost of cash-flow protection: Negligible for wind, approximately €1.5 million for coal and €33.6 million for natural gas.

+The report also includes five-year price and utilization forecasts, projected cash-flow ranges, default-risk comparisons and retained-cash distributions.